LogRhythm-Tools/LogRhythm.Tools/README.md

 Each command included in the LogRhythm.Tools module is deigned to be modular and built to leverage the power of the PowerShell pipeline.
 The output of one LRT command can be sent for processing as input to the another command.
 And that output can be sent to yet another command.
 The result is a complex command chain or pipeline that is composed of a series of simple commands.

+## Coming Soon

+Our 1.0 release is just around the corner, and we will be publishing a pre-release candidate on July 31st, 2020.
+Stay tuned for more information, documentation and other materials that will help you in getting started with the LogRhythm.Tools module!

+# Getting Started

 ## [Requirements](#Requirements)

 **Operating Systems**